 - No part of any undergarment is to be visible while standing or sitting - Shirts and dresses must have sleeves.
 No bare shouldered shirts/dresses are allowed.
-This includes strapless tops, spaghetti strap, muscle shirts, tank tops, halter tops, off the shoulder, cold shoulder or low cut tops/dresses - No open back shirts - Shorts and skirts, even if worn with leggings must be an appropriate length fingertip test - No leggings, jeggings or any other tight fitting pants unless worn with a dress, skirt, top, or shorts with an appropriate length - fingertip test - No bare midriffs - No hats, bandannas, scarves, hoods, or other headwear during the school day (unless special event).
-Students are expected to remove headwear upon entering the building or church. - No coats, jackets, or outerwear during the school day.
-Outerwear must be stored in the student's lockers or designated area in the classroom - No profanity, no reference to drugs, tobacco, alcohol or promiscuity, no reference to gangs or designs in poor taste on any clothing.
+This includes strapless tops, spaghetti strap, muscle shirts, tank tops, halter tops, off the shoulder, cold shoulder or low cut tops/dresses

+- No open back shirts - Shorts and skirts, even if worn with leggings must be an appropriate length fingertip length - No leggings, jeggings or any other tight fitting pants unless worn with a dress, skirt, top, or shorts with an appropriate length fingertip length - No bare midriffs - No hats, bandannas, scarves, hoods, or other headwear during the school day (unless special event).
+Students are expected to remove headwear upon entering the building or church. - No profanity, no reference to drugs, tobacco, alcohol or promiscuity, no reference to gangs or designs in poor taste on any clothing.